Plan Your Cabin Trip

 Guye Cabin is a community establishment.
 Please be respectful of those around you.
 Be kind and help out.
 Children must be supervised by parents or guardians at all times while in the Cabin or on the Cabin property.
 No running in the Cabin, and food should only be eaten in the Dining Room.
 Smoking, vaping, drugs, alcoholic beverages, firearms, tvs, dvd players, and amplified sound devices are prohibited.
 Pets are okay by reservation.

 Everyone must help to keep the Cabin and the grounds clean.
 Ask what you can do!
 Shovel both the front and back stairs, the fire hydrant, and dig out the path in the winter.
 Restock the firewood on the Rec Room and Kitchen.
 Take all the trash and recycles home with you.
-Ask the day’s host or a regular specifically what you can do to help.
+Ask the day’s host or an experienced person specifically what you can do to help.
 You can’t do too much.

 Directions to the Cabin